wendyarevalo/big-data-a2/reports/Assignment-2-report.md

     ```json
    {
     "date": "2023-03-16",
-   "avg_ingestion_time": 0.002,
+   "avg_delivery_time": 0.002,
    "total_messages": 15000
    }
    ```
    Where the time is measured in seconds.
 That information will be gathered from the logs of the clientstreamingestapp.
-    This could definitely be automated, however for now the report will be done manually.
+    This could definitely be automated, however for now the report will be sent manually every day (I added an argument for the date, so it can be tested with different values).
 5. TBD

 ## Part 3 - Integration and Extension